getsec/AutoWallPaper/README.md

 ```

 ## Roadmap
-Add the NSFW Tag to make sure you dont download any boobies...
+Add the NSFW Tag to make sure you dont download any boobies... :heavy_check_mark:

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.